A person gesturing towards a financial graph showing increased investment over time. The highest bar sprouts leaves

 California’s climate investments

-Under Governor Gavin Newsom, California has been a leader in confronting the climate crisis.
+Under Governor Gavin Newsom, California is a leader in confronting the climate crisis.

-California is on the front lines of climate change.
+California is on the front lines of combatting climate change.
 We’ve experienced devastating wildfires, record-breaking extreme heat, and mega droughts.
 The costs of climate change are too great not to act.
 Extreme weather events cost U.S. taxpayers $165 billion in 2022 alone.
+The health costs of climate and air pollution in the U.S. are well over $800 billion annually, and the costs of delayed or insufficient climate action could cost the U.S. $14.5 trillion over the next 50 years.

 Governor Newsom advanced a historic, multi-billion-dollar climate budget that: